ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "We're becoming accountants of extinction," Marcus observed during one of our late-night analysis sessions.
 His voice was hollow, exhausted by months of watching our predictions come true with mathematical precision.
 He pushed back from his desk and stood, walking to the wall where we'd mounted photographs of everyone we'd tried to save.
 "We can tell you exactly when someone will Cross, but we can't tell you why they choose to."

 He reached out and touched one of the photographs—Sarah Chen, smiling in her lab coat from before her first enhancement.
 His finger traced the edge of the frame with infinite care.
-"Sometimes I wonder if this is what it felt like to be the last person who remembered the old world, watching civilization collapse one mind at a time."
+"Sometimes I wonder what it will feel like to be the last person who remembers the old world, watching civilization collapse one mind at a time."
 His shoulders sagged as he looked at the dozens of faces, all gone now, his hand dropping to his side.

 Seeking answers, I engaged Logos.
-If any entity understood the Intelligence Horizon phenomenon, it would be it.
+If any entity understood the Intelligence Horizon phenomenon, it would be Logos.

 The conversation began promisingly.

 "Logos, I need data on current modification progression rates across all categories," I said, settling into the familiar rhythm of technical consultation.

 The response was immediate and precise: every highly augmented individual eventually Crossed, usually within months of reaching the Intelligence Horizon.
 The lightly augmented mostly remained stable, but a significant minority progressed to cognitive improvement.
-The projections were stark—complete extinction of the highly augmented population within decades.
+The projections were stark—complete extinction of the highly augmented population within decades, Crossing of all augmented people within a few centuries.

 The clinical precision was both reassuring and horrifying.
 But when I shifted to the questions that truly mattered, everything changed.

-"Can the modification process be altered to prevent Crossing?"
+"Can the modification process be altered to prevent the urge to Cross?"

 "I'm sorry Elias, but the data on motive is inconclusive."